kimpro82/My_Practice/Oncoder Official Coding Test/11th_20190316/README.md

 ### Q3 - My Answer

-I realized that I misunderstanded the question, but it was too late.
+Suddenly I realized that I misunderstanded the question, but it was too late.

 This code is based on my wrong understand, not exam writers' real purpose.